|

 In this situation, since the country's political, social and economic systems rest on local authority and the self-reliance of local communities, it is of paramount importance that the responsible central government provide professional guidance and help to these local authorities.

 Consequently, even if the human and political will is present, the system functions well only by accident, and the slogan that issues should be resolved where they originate is meaningless, if information and professional knowledge are lacking.
+So, for the majority of local authorities independence equates to having been left in abandoned.

 To sum up, good decisions based on real local demands of a community requires professional backing of the central government, and the lack of this can be observed in the quality of facilities, and has consequences.